Yasmani Grandal Player Props: White Sox vs. Brewers

 Yasmani Grandal At The Plate

-- In 24.5% of his games this season, Grandal has had at least one RBI.
-He's picked up more than one in 8.5% and driven in three or more of his team's runs in one contest.
+- Grandal has had at least one RBI in 24.2% of his games this year (23 of 95), with more than one RBI eight times (8.4%).
+He has also accounted for three or more of his team's runs in one contest.

 - He has scored a run in 23 games this season, with multiple runs five times.